Interfaces first: sharing and data contracts

 • “we daren’t touch anything, because everything is intertwined”

-• and “we can improve the engine room without phoning half the organisation”.
+• “we can improve the engine room without phoning half the organisation”

-When you take the interface seriously, sharing becomes easier, change becomes less dramatic — and people stop creating copies “just in case”.
+If you take the interface seriously, sharing becomes easier, change becomes less dramatic, and people stop creating copies “just in case”.

 Outside vs inside